 How and why is your information used?

+The purposes for which we use your information may depend on the relationship you have with Age International, Age UK and/or our charitable or trading subsidiaries.
 We may use your information for a number of different purposes, which may include:

 - providing you with the services, products or information you asked for.

 - processing orders that you have submitted;